- Easy-to-use platform

 But why are electric cars such big news at the moment and which EV stocks are attracting investor attention?
-To find out, let’s take a closer look at what the future may hold for the EV industry and cast an eye over six of the best EV stocks to watch.
+To find out, let’s take a closer look at what the future may hold for the EV industry, plus six of the best electric vehicle stocks to watch.

 There’s no better place to start than with the best-known name in the EV game, Tesla.
 Based in Palo Alto, California, this EV manufacturer was founded in 2003 by a couple of engineers.
 One of its earliest employees was Elon Musk, who is now the company’s CEO and also the founder of aerospace company SpaceX.